 Here $\omega$ is purely real, $V_0$ and $V''_0$ is the effective potential in Eq. \eqref{Veff} and its second derivative at its maximum, $\Omega_{j}$ are coefficients associated with the effective potential.
 After finding the reflection coefficient by applying $|\mathrm{T}|^{2}+|\mathrm{R}|^{2} =1$, the transmission coefficient can be calculated \cite{konoplya2020grey,toshmatov2016quasinormal}

-As depicted in Fig. \ref{fig:Greyl1}, increasing the value of $\Theta$ leads to a decrease in the greybody factors, indicating that a smaller fraction of the scalar field is able to penetrate the potential barrier.
+As depicted in Fig. \ref{fig:Greyl1}, increasing the value of $\Theta$ leads to a decrease in the greybody factors, indicating that a smaller fraction of the scalar field can penetrate the potential barrier.
 Additionally, in Fig. \ref{fig:Veffrstar}, it is evident that the height of the potential barrier increases with higher $\Theta$ values, resulting in a lower probability for particles to transmit through the barrier.
-Consequently, higher values of NC parameter results in a reduction in the greybody factor and a lower detection of incoming flow by the observer.
+Consequently, higher values of the NC parameter result in a reduction in the greybody factor and a lower detection of incoming flow by the observer.

-To investigate the probability for an outgoing wave to reach infinity, the Grey–body factors of the scalar field calculated using the third order WKB method are shown in Fig. \ref{fig:Greyl1} for various values of $\Theta$, specifically for multipole $l = 1$.
+To investigate the probability for an outgoing wave to reach infinity, the greybody factors of the scalar field calculated using the third order WKB method are shown in Fig. \ref{fig:Greyl1} for various values of $\Theta$, specifically for multipole $l = 1$.

-As the figure shows, increasing the value of $\Theta$ yields a decrease in the Grey–body factors, indicating a smaller fraction of the scalar field is penetrating the potential barrier.
+As the figure shows, increasing the value of $\Theta$ yields a decrease in the greybody factors, indicating a smaller fraction of the scalar field is penetrating the potential barrier.
 In Fig. \ref{fig:Veffrstar}, for $l=1$ in panel $(a)$ and for $l=2$ in panel $(b)$ and $(c)$, it is obvious that the heights of the potential barriers go up with higher $\Theta$ values, which means the chance of particles to transmit through the barrier becomes lower.
-Therefore, higher values of non-commutativity leads to a reduction in the Grey–body factor and the detection of a lower fraction of incoming flow by the observer.
+Therefore, higher values of non-commutativity lead to a reduction in the greybody factor and the detection of a lower fraction of incoming flow by the observer.

 The partial absorption cross section can be determined by utilizing the transmission coefficient, which is defined as mentioned in Ref. \cite{crispino2009scattering,anacleto2020absorption}

 where $l$ is the mode number and ${\omega}$ is the frequency